IIT-EnergySystemModels/openMASTER/README.md

 1. Clone the openMASTER repository, which includes the folder structure and all necessary functions to run the model.
 2. Launch the command prompt (Windows: Win+R, type "cmd", Enter).
 3. Set up the path to where the repository was cloned, using cd "C:\Users\<username>\...\openMASTER".
 4. Create a virtual environment using conda or another tool like the built-in package [venv](https://docs.python.org/3/library/venv.html) or [virtualenv](https://virtualenv.pypa.io/en/latest/).
-This option is not mandatory but highly recommended so you don't mess things up with the python on your system.
+This option is not mandatory but highly recommended so you don't mess things up with the Python on your system.
 You can skip this part if you already have one for this project.
-Notice that the minimum python version tested to use openMASTER is 3.10.
+Notice that the minimum Python version tested to use openMASTER is 3.10.
 ```bash
 python -m venv .venv
 ```